2019 RECARO GTS Points Projections After Four Events

 14. Jonathan Stroup 971

 The top-three non-qualifiers from each class will earn invitations to the OUSCI at the end of the season, which at this time projects to be Gallagher, Barnhouse & Marquez.
 After that, the top-ten point totals regardless of class affiliation receive invitations.
 Historically, we've seen the 1,000-point mark as the cut-off for earning those points invitations to SEMA and the OUSCI.
-If that holds true again in 2019, the C7s of Andy Voelkel and Jonathan Stroup.
+If that holds true again in 2019, the C7s of Andy Voelkel and Jonathan Stroup will miss the cut.

 However it shakes out, you won't want to miss a minute of the action.
 You can add the OPTIMA Network on Roku for free and watch all the past episodes anytime you'd like, including the 2019 season, after it airs on MAVTV.